-Huawei released our favourite phone of 2018 in the P20 Pro.
-Which means its bigger-screen cousin, the Mate 20 Pro, has all eyes fixed in its general direction to see if it can do the seemingly impossible: be even better still.
+(Pocket-lint) - Huawei released our favourite phone of 2018 in the P20 Pro.
+Which meant its bigger-screen cousin, the Mate 20 Pro, had all eyes fixed in its general direction when it launched in late 2018.
+Almost a year after release, and with the Mate 30 expected to arrive before the third quarter of 2019, is this top-spec flagship still worth a look?

 Design & Display